Zhong-Lab-UCSD/RNA3Dgenome-code-repository/README.md

 - [`margi_compartment.r`](./iMARGI/margi_compartment.r) is used for iMARGI analysis on Hi-C A/B compartments.
 - [`margi_tads.r`](./iMARGI/margi_tads.r) is used for iMARGI analysis on Hi-C topologically associating domains (TADs).
 - [`margi_loops.r`](./iMARGI/margi_loops.r) is used for iMARGI analysis on Hi-C chromatin loops.
-- Irene add your stuff here
+- Irene add your stuff here (script files to be included under the folder `iMARGI`)
 -

 ### caRNA domains analysis

-Zhijie please add the link to your repository and additional codes here.
+Zhijie please add the link to your repository and additional codes here (script files to be included under the folder `iMARGI`).

 ## Hi-C